ml-tooling/ml-hub/README.md

 </details>

 You can pass the file via `--values config.yaml`.
 The complete command would look like `helm upgrade --install mlhub mlhub-chart-1.0.1.tgz --namespace mlhub --values config.yaml`.
 The `--set-file userConfig=./jupyterhub_user_config.py` flag can additionally be set.
-You can find the Helm chart resources in the repository [zero-to-mlhub-with-kubernetes](https://github.com/ml-tooling/zero-to-mlhub-k8s); the [values file](https://github.com/ml-tooling/zero-to-mlhub-k8s/blob/master/jupyterhub/values.yaml) contains the default values for the deployment.
+You can find the Helm chart resources, including the values file that contains the default values, in the directory `helmchart`).

 ### Enable SSL/HTTPS